-In alphabetical order, N is the 14th number and is among the top most used consonants in the English language.
+In alphabetical order, N is the 14th letter and is among the most used consonants in the English language.
 Additionally, the letter N forms various verbs.
 This article will highlight some types of verbs that start with N while briefly defining each verb.

 Positive Verbs Starting With N